olasoj/simple-banking-app/README.md

 ![Logo](https://i.postimg.cc/Prh7tGGn/simple-banking-app-logo.jpg)

-# Banking Web Application.
+# Banking Web Application

 A Banking Web Application that simulates the day-to-day operations of a bank.

 ## Authors

 - [@olasoj](https://www.github.com/olasoj)

 ## 🚀 About Me

 An analytical and solution-oriented computer scientist with significant practical and professional experience.
 Capable of motivating oneself and others.
 Passionate about programming and educating the next generation of technology consumers and innovators.

 ## Features

 **The following functionalities are available in this application:**